At IYRS, we are makers.

 6-20 Month Programs

-IYRS's programs range from 6-20 months and provide an immersive, hands-on learning experience
+IYRS's full-time programs range from 6-20 months and provide an immersive, hands-on learning experience

-More than 700 companies from across the United States, the Caribbean, and beyond have partnered with IYRS seeking graduates for full-time employment
+More than 500 companies from across the United States, the Caribbean, and beyond have partnered with IYRS to hire graduates for externships that often lead to full-time employment

 3-acre Campus on Newport Harbor